Adithya1243/ML_Projects/README.md

-# ML_Projects
+# Machine Learning Projects
-A collection of machine projects
+A collection of machine projects.
+One will find applications of many algorithms I used in many use cases.